 The School of Social Work at The University of Southern Mississippi has a long history.
-Social work courses were included in the curriculum of the Department of Sociology and Anthropology since 1960.
+Social work courses have been included in the Department of Sociology and Anthropology curriculum since 1960.
 At that time, students were allowed to major in sociology with an emphasis in social work.
 There were three social work courses at that time: Introduction to Social Work, Methods of Social Work, and Field Work Practicum.

-During the late 1960's there was growing national attention on the importance of social work licensure and social work education.
-There was also a growing awareness nationwide that a social work emphasis in a sociology program was not adequate to address the complex problems individuals, communities and societies may need to have addressed.
-At this same time locally, there was a growing movement, spearheaded by the National Association of Social Workers - Mississippi Chapter to establish an autonomous School of Social Work, separate from the academic disciplines of sociology and anthropology.
-In 1973, the Board of Trustees of Institutions of Higher Learning in the State of Mississippi established the first graduate school of social work in the State of Mississippi.
+During the late 1960s, there was growing national attention on the importance of social work licensure and education.
+There was also a growing awareness nationwide that a social work emphasis in a sociology program was inadequate to address the complex problems of individuals, communities, and societies At this same time, locally, there was a growing movement, spearheaded by the National Association of Social Workers - Mississippi Chapter, to establish an autonomous School of Social Work, separate from the academic disciplines of sociology and anthropology.
+In 1973, the Board of Trustees of Institutions of Higher Learning in the State of Mississippi established the first graduate school of social work in the State of Mississippi at The University of Southern Mississippi.